dotnet/docs-maui/docs/user-interface/controls/scrollview.md

 The `Content` property is the `ContentProperty` of the <xref:Microsoft.Maui.Controls.ScrollView> class, and therefore does not need to be explicitly set from XAML.

 > [!WARNING]
 > <xref:Microsoft.Maui.Controls.ScrollView> objects should not be nested.
-In addition, <xref:Microsoft.Maui.Controls.ScrollView> objects should not be nested with other controls that provide scrolling, such as <xref:Microsoft.Maui.Controls.CollectionView>, <xref:Microsoft.Maui.Controls.ListView>, and `WebView`.
+In addition, <xref:Microsoft.Maui.Controls.ScrollView> objects should not be nested with other controls that provide scrolling, such as <xref:Microsoft.Maui.Controls.CollectionView>, <xref:Microsoft.Maui.Controls.ListView>, and <xref:Microsoft.Maui.Controls.WebView>.

 <!--
 > [!TIP]